commons-research/commons-dws-public/vault/rust.md

 ### Extra conditionals with Match guards.

 A match guards is and additional if condition specified after the pattern in a match arms.Usefull to express complex logic when patterns are not enough.

+## Strings

+`String` is actually implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions and capabilities.

+## Traits

+Shared functionalities across data types.
+Similar to "interfaces" in other languages